chrisseaton/chrisseaton.github.io/index.md

 <p>I'm a Research Manager at the Virtual Machine Group in <a
-href="http://labs.oracle.com">Oracle Labs</a>, where I lead the work to implement Ruby using the <a href="http://openjdk.java.net/projects/graal/">next generation of Java Virtual Machine technology</a>, and other projects.</p>
+href="http://labs.oracle.com">Oracle Labs</a>, where I lead the work to implement Ruby using the <a href="http://openjdk.java.net/projects/graal/">next generation of Java Virtual Machine technology</a> and other projects, and a Visitor at the <a href="http://www.manchester.ac.uk/">University of Manchester</a>.</p>

-<p>Before this I completed a PhD at the <a href="http://www.manchester.ac.uk/">University of
+<p>Before this I completed a PhD at the University of
-Manchester</a> under the supervision of Doctor Mikel Luján, where I researched programming languages and irregular parallelism.
+Manchester under the supervision of Doctor Mikel Luján, where I researched programming languages and irregular parallelism.
 Before that, I completed an MEng at the <a href="http://www.bristol.ac.uk/">University of Bristol</a> on languages with mutable syntax and semantics.</p>

 <p>In my spare time I used to develop an <a href="http://www.merseyburns.com/">award